 Flour: The flour acts as a thickener.
 As the peaches release their juices when baking, they absorb into this flour and make a nice thickened sauce.

 Spices: Go easy on the cinnamon.
 Hear me out here.
 I know people just love to dump on the cinnamon when it comes to dessert, and if I am making Cinnamon Rolls then HECK YES I’m a cinnamon dumper.
 But I find that cinnamon can sometimes overwhelm the delicate peach flavor if you use too much.
 I like to use about 1/4 teaspoon for a 9×13 pan.
-Obviously this is personal preference!
+Obviously this is a personal preference!
 The other spice I love to add in is cardamom.
-Usually people add nutmeg.
+Usually, people add nutmeg.
 But I’m telling you, cardamom is SO good with peaches.
 Either one will be great!
-(Or you can omit entirely.)
+(Or you can omit it entirely.)

 Cakey topping